This page was printed on:

 It may help a child to join the waitlist before they turn 18, depending on which organ they need.

-It deﬁnitely affects kidney allocation.
-It is called pediatric priority.
+It deﬁnitely affects kidney allocation due to something called pediatric priority.
 If a child starts dialysis before their 18th birthday but is added to the waitlist after they turn 18, they would not receive priority.
-Review OPTN kidney policy (optn.transplant.hrsa.gov) and check with your transplant team to see if this is an option.
+Review OPTN kidney policy and check with your transplant team to see if this is an option.

-Depending upon the organ a child needs and the nature of their illness, there may be other factors that could increase the chances to receive a matched organ.
+Depending on the organ a child needs and the nature of their illness, there may be other factors that could increase their chances to receive a matched organ.
 The OPTN deﬁnes those factors as exceptions.
 They may vary over time, in response to a child’s needs.
 Your transplant team can advise you.
-See the OPTN website (optn.transplant.hrsa.gov) for a list of OPTN policies that address the needs of some transplant candidates under age 18.
+See the OPTN website for a list of OPTN policies that address the needs of some transplant candidates under age 18.

 The team’s goal is to make sure that transplant remains the best option for a patient.
 There may be times when a patient is too sick for transplant.